Resident & Fellow Research

-Residents are encouraged to speak with their research mentors to begin development of project ideas early on in residency.
-More information can be found in the Residency Research Handbook, or by contacting Trisha Pederson, Residency Coordinator, at email@example.com
+In compliance with the ACGME, all residents must complete at least one research project during their time in the program.
+The ultimate goal of this research is to publish or present at a national meeting by the resident's fourth year.
+Residents are encouraged to speak with their research mentors to begin development of project ideas during their first year in residency.
+More information on the timeline for research projects can be found in the Residency Research Handbook, or by contacting Trisha Pederson, Residency Coordinator, at firstname.lastname@example.org.

 When funds are available, each fellow will be awarded $7,500 towards research activities and travel for the three-year term they are with the Fellowship Program.
 More information can be found in the Fellowship Program Manuals, or in the Fellow Research Handbook or by contacting Deborah Egger-Smith at email@example.com.

-This day long conference was established by the Department of Obstetrics, Gynecology, and Women's Health for 3rd and 4th year residents, and fellows in the Gynecologic Onology and Maternal Fetal Medicine Fellowships, as an opportunity to present their research.
+This day long conference was established by the Department of Obstetrics, Gynecology, and Women's Health for 2nd and 3rd year residents, and fellows in the Gynecologic Onology and Maternal Fetal Medicine Fellowships, as an opportunity to present their research.

 Current Resident Research